RaresAil/rpi-pico-esp-cpp/README.md

+This repo will be archived due the new RPI Pico W model

 ## Legacy (HTTP)

 For a http implementation, you can use the [http-template](https://github.com/RaresAil/rpi-pico-esp-cpp/tree/http-template) branch which is no longer maintained in favor